 Anemia can cause fatigue and shortness of breath.
 It can also make you look pale.

 Sometimes, anemia can be treated by increasing iron or folate in the diet.
 Severe anemia can be treated with a blood transfusion.

 Growth factors, such as erythropoietin (Procrit, Epogen and Aranesp) and similar drugs can increase red blood cell count and reduce the need for blood transfusions.
 However, safety studies have raised questions about whether people with breast cancer should take these drugs (for more on these studies, visit the FDA website).

 Growth factor drugs increase the risk of blood clots and stroke, and may shorten survival [60-63].
 So, they aren’t recommended for the treatment of anemia after chemotherapy ends [56-59].

 The side effects from treatments and the cancer itself can affect quality of life.

 Controlling pain and other symptoms (called palliative care) should be part of standard care for everyone with breast cancer.
 It’s especially important for those with metastatic breast cancer.

 Treatment may include pain medications and may target specific parts of the body.

 Learn more about managing pain related to metastatic breast cancer.

 This can be a very difficult time.
-Your health care provider or hospital can arrange for counseling or a support group to help you address and manage your feelings and emotions at this stage of cancer care.
+Your health care provider or hospital can arrange for counseling or a support group.

 Learn more about support groups, hospice and other types of support.